FAQ – Frequently Asked Questions

 This difference, as compared to traditional environmental labels and certificates or seals of quality, is consciously normatively regulated with EPDs, since, here, a life cycle assessment with a multitude of indicators is shown, which cannot be summarised in a single evaluative statement.
 For instance, an EPD does not test the product for specific characteristics, such as material content or emissions, as is the case in laboratories.
 On the contrary, verification examines whether the data provided by the manufacturer in its EPD are plausible and complete with regard to applicable standards and rules.

-In order to receive up-to-date information about the IBU, subscribe to the IBU newsletter or follow us on Twitter.
+In order to receive up-to-date information about the IBU, subscribe to the IBU newsletter or follow us on LinkedIn.

 The IBU is an initiative of building product manufacturers who operate as a registered association.
-Club members include approx. 180 manufacturing companies and associations from the building materials industry inside and outside of Germany, who are involved in sustainable building.
+The association is currently formed by around 330 member companies and associationsfrom the building materials industry inside and outside of Germany, who are involved in sustainable building.

-An executive committee of 13 people is elected at the general meeting, with the chair of the board as its head.
+The board of 15 people is elected at the general meeting, with the chair of the board as its head.
 In addition, an elected president represents the IBU in public and in strategic tasks.

 The IBU uses independent third parties to review the EPDs.
 These include verifiers from SVR-appointed experts from science and standardisation, and from testing and certification institutions who have comprehensive knowledge of products, methods and standardisation.
 Before they are certified by the SVR, they go through a supervision phase, in which they are guided by experienced verifiers during their practical training.
 In addition, they commit themselves to continuous further training within the context of the IBU programme.